ragubass/MonsterPorject/README.md

   Then Carousels / sliders / horizontal displayed

-Scenario: Get the carousel count and verify the count is greater than 15 elements
+**Scenario**: Get the carousel count and verify the count is greater than 15 elements

   Given Go to the carousel